English folklore: Practices

 On May Day, the first day of May, a tall, decorated pole is put up as a symbol of fertility called a maypole.
-The maypole represents a phallic object impregnating the earth at the end of spring to ensure a bountiful summer.
+The maypole may represents a phallic object impregnating the earth at the end of spring to ensure a bountiful summer, but this association is very late.
 The maypoles were decorated originally with flowers and carved from the branches of trees about to bloom to symbolise the birth of new life.
 Eventually the flowers were replaced with ribbons and May day became a day for celebration and dancing in which a May queen and sometimes a May king would be crowned to also symbolise fertility.

 A parish ale is a type of party in the parish usually held to fundraise money for a particular purpose.

 Plough Monday was a custom in which, on the first Monday after Christmas, men visited people's doorsteps at night and asked for a token for the holiday.
 They carried whips and a makeshift plough and dug up the house's doorstep or scraper if the house refused to give them an item.

 Corn dollies are a form of straw work made as part of harvest customs of Europe before the First World War.
 Their use varied according to region: it may have been decorative, an image of pride for the harvest, or a way to mock nearby farms which had not yet collected their harvest.
-There has been a recent resurgence in their creation lead by Minnie Lambeth in the 1950s and 1960s through her book A Golden Dolly: The Art, Mystery, and History of Corn Dollies.
+There has been a recent resurgence in their creation led by Minnie Lambeth in the 1950s and 1960s through her book A Golden Dolly: The Art, Mystery, and History of Corn Dollies.

 A superstition among children was that, if the first word uttered in the month was "Rabbit!", then that person would have good luck for the rest of the month.
 Variants include: "rabbit, rabbit, rabbit!", "rabbit, rabbit, white rabbit!", and "white rabbit!".

-After a person died, a poor person was hired to take on their sins by eating before or after the funeral over their body- a sin-eater.
+After a person died, a poor person was hired to take on their sins by eating before or after the funeral over their body – a sin-eater.
 The sin-eater would hence ensure that the recently deceased would be taken to heaven.